Alfred0404/rlcs_scrapper/README.md

 I'm using the [octane.gg](https://zsr.octane.gg/)'s API.
 It's an API that let you browse loads of interesting infos about everything that can happen in Rocket League esport (matches, events, teams, players, records, and a bunch of other stats).

 ## Contributing

+PR are welcomed, contribute as much as you want, I'll be happy to discuss about features or fixes that you could bring to the project.
+Don't hesitate as well to submit some issues if you encounter some, so we can fix it quickly.

 - ⭐ Star this repository
 - 🍴 Fork this repo